 The Daily Load Management Test Failure Charge Rate for zonal net testing shortfall due to annual commitments is equal to the Provider's Weighted Daily Revenue Rate for annual commitments in such zone plus the greater of (0.20 times the Provider's Weighted Daily Revenue Rate for annual commitments in such zone, or \$20/MW-day).
-In the case where a Provider's Weighted Daily Revenue Rate for annual commitments in zone is \$0/MW-day because the underlying committed resource(s) did not clear in any RPM Auction (i.e., commitments were due to the resource(s) being used as a source of a Locational UCAP transaction or as replacement capacity or commitments in such zone will be used.
+In the case where a Provider's Weighted Daily Revenue Rate for annual commitments in zone is \$0/MW-day because the underlying committed resource(s) did not clear in any RPM Auction (i.e., commitments were due to the resource(s) being used as a source of a Locational UCAP transaction or as replacement capacity or commitments due to FRR Alternative), a PJM Weighted Daily Revenue Rate for annual commitments in such zone will be used.
 A Daily Load Management Test Failure Charge, equal to the net testing shortfall in zone due to annual commitments times the Daily Load Management Test Failure Charge Rate, will apply for each day in the Delivery Year.